-Figure 3.4: Regime transition probability change following a news shock.
-The four figures display the change in the probability of switching from an expansion to a recession starting one year after a news shock occurred.
-The blue line shows the behavior following a news shock obtained with MRI, while the shaded light blue area represents the 95% bias-corrected confidence interval.
+Figure 4.5: Regime transition probability change following a news shock.
+The four figures display the change in the probability of switching from a recession to an expansion starting one year after a news shock occured.
+The starred black line shows the behavior following a news shock obtained with MRI, while the shaded light grey area represents the 95% bias-corrected confidence interval.
 The confidence bands indicate the 5th and the 95th percentile of 1,000 MCMC draws.
 The unit of the vertical axis is percentage points, and the unit of the horizontal axis is quarter.

-In Figure 3.5, we observe that, if the economy is in a recession, a small positive news shock increases the probability of transitioning into an expansion by almost five percentage points after four quarters.
+a recession, a small positive news shock increases the probability of transitioning into an expansion by almost five percentage points after four quarters.
 If the shock is three times bigger, the probability of a regime switch increases by about eight percentage points after four quarters.
 It does not seem to be a reversal in the medium-run, once TFP increases, as it was the case in booms.
 Negative news shocks increase the probability of staying in a recession, but their effect is not as strong as when they hit in an expansion.

 By comparing the two figures, we conclude that positive news shock are more effective in recessions than in expansions, leading to a twice as large increase in the probability of regime transition.
-On the other hand, negative news in booms ncrease more the probability of going in a recession than the one of going in an expansion of positive news in recession.
+On the other hand, negative news in booms norease more the probability of going in a recession than the one of going in an expansion of positive news in recession.
 The intuition for this result is found in Van Nieuwerburgh and Veldkamp (2006).
 The authors argue that in a recession, uncertainty delays the recovery and makes booms more gradual than downturns.